Dorr Felt: The Summer Mansion

-Dorr was attracted to the pristine beauty of the West Michigan coastline, then known as "the Midwest Riviera," and in 1919 purchased several hundred acres on Lake Michigan in the rolling dunes between Holland and Saugatuck, naming his estate "Shore Acres Farm."
-Felt began construction of the "Big House" in 1925 for his wife, Agnes.
-This summer home would be large enough to accommodate his married daughters and their families.
+Dorr was attracted to the pristine beauty of the West Michigan coastline, then known as "the Midwest Riviera".
+In 1919, he purchased several hundred acres on Lake Michigan in the rolling dunes between Holland and Saugatuck, naming his estate "Shore Acres Farm."

+In 1925, Felt began construction of the "Big House" for his wife, Agnes.
+This summer home would be large enough to accommodate his four married daughters and their families.
 Completed in 1928, the 12,000+ square foot mansion consists of 25 rooms, including a third-floor ballroom.
-Unfortunately, Agnes died in August 1928, six weeks after the family moved in, and Dorr died a year and a half later in 1930.
-The family kept the home until 1949, but after WWII and the advent of more sophisticated calculators, the family sold the business to Victor Calculator, and the Felt descendants decided to sell Shore Acres Farm.
+Agnes died in August 1928, six weeks after the family had moved in.
+Dorr died a year and a half later in 1930.
+In 1949, after WWII and the advent of more sophisticated calculators, the family sold the firm to Victor Calculator, and the Felt descendants decided to sell Shore Acres Farm.
 In 1949, they held a large auction, selling off many of the items original to the mansion and grounds.

+After the Felt family left in 1949, the Saint Augustine Seminary, a Roman Catholic prep school for young men, bought the house and grounds.
+The carriage house was used for classrooms; the mansion was used for accommodation.
+The Seminary built a school on the ridge, west of the house.
+A group of nuns lived in the mansion.
+As part of the class of 1973, then Robert Prevost, now Pope Leo XIV, attended the Saint Augustine Seminary.

+In the late 1970s, the State of Michigan purchased the property to use as a prison.
+Part of the mansion was used during these years by the Michigan State Police.
+The State owned the grounds.
+In the early 1990s, Laketown Township purchased the land for one dollar, with the stipulation that the mansion be used for the public, not sold or used for private enterprise.

+Death

 Dorr E. Felt died of a stroke in Chicago on August 7, 1930.
 He was 68 years old.
 He was buried at Rosehill Cemetery.